suri38/Sky22/README.md

-The obective is to create any two or more AWS services using terraform platform
+The objective is to create any two or more AWS services using terraform platform

 Steps are listed below: